 In observations at time scales less than a day intermittent rainfall fluctuations dominate variability, but CMIP5 models systematically underestimate them (Covey et al., 2018).
 Moreover, as noted in previous generation models, CMIP5 models produce rainfall too early in the day (Covey et al., 2016).
-Also, models overpredict precipitation frequency but have weaker intensity, although comparison with observed data sets is complex as the latter present large differences in intensity among them (Herold et al., 2016; Pendergrass and Deser, 2017; Trenberth et al., 2017).
+Also, models overpredict precipitation frequency but have weaker intensity, although comparison with observed datasets is complex as the latter present large differences in intensity among them (Herold et al., 2016; Pendergrass and Deser, 2017; Trenberth et al., 2017).
 Regarding trends in precipitation intensity, models have also been shown to reproduce the compensation between increasing heavy precipitation and decreasing light to moderate rainfall (Thackeray et al., 2018a), a characteristic found in the observational record (Gu and Adler, 2018).
 Regional performance is further assessed in Chapters 8 and the Atlas, while precipitation extremes are considered in Chapter 11.